 Please note: It is not necessary to activate these relations in the template.
 They will not appear under “Apply Relations”, but they will be active nevertheless.
 Please never select a Special URL table in that same “Relations” dialogue under “Create items only if referenced in: “.

 Step 3: Add special URL table to template

 You may add a Special URL table while creating a new template (Button: “New template”) or after the template has already been created.
 The latter option is available under “Settings” > “Assign tables” in the template details page.

-A click on the Special URL table will assign it to the template.
-The Special URL table will always be displayed in the upper right corner within “Assign Tables”.
+Clicking on the Special URL table will assign it to the template.
+The Special URL table will always be displayed in the upper right corner in “Assign Tables”.
 Proceed by clicking “Save Changes”.
-This makes the contents of the Special URL table available in the template.
+This makes the content of the Special URL table available in the template.

 Step 4: Keyword final URL

-After saving the template variable, go into the tab “Keywords” and put it into the field “Keyword final URL”.
-This may either be done by typing the name of the variable into the Keyword final URL field or by selecting “Template Variables” in the dropdown and dragging the column name from the colorful selector into the field.
+After saving the template variable, go into the “Keywords”-tab and insert it into the “Keyword final URL”-field.
+This can be done by typing the name of the variable into the Keyword final URL field, or by selecting “Template Variables” in the dropdown and dragging the column name from the colorful selector into the field.

-Note: Make sure to use the correct URL column in the according template.
+Note: Make sure to use the correct URL column in the respective template.